-- Deploy and configure 3scale critical databases externally, specifically system database, system redis, and backend redis.
-Make sure you deploy and configure those databases in a way they are highly available. - Specify the connection endpoints to those databases for 3scale by pre-creating their corresponding Kubernetes Secrets. - See External databases installation for more information. - See Enabling Pod Disruption Budgets for more information about non-database deployment configurations. - Set the .spec.highAvailability.enabled attribute to true when deploying the APIManager CR to enable external database mode for the critical databases: system database, system redis, and backend redis.
+- Configure and deploy 3scale critical databases externally.
+Critical databases include the system database, system redis, and backend redis components.
+Ensure that you deploy and configure these components in a way that makes them highly available. - Specify the connection endpoints to those components for 3scale by creating their corresponding Kubernetes secrets before deploying 3scale. - See External databases installation for more information. - See Enabling Pod Disruption Budgets for more information about non-database deployment configurations. - In the APIManager custom resource (CR), set the .spec.externalComponents attribute to specify that system database, system redis, and backend redis are external: